Calchan/debian-install-scripts/README.md

 Install the Docker repository and the required packages.
 You should never use the Docker packages from your distribution.

+#### `3-gaming.sh`

+Install Steam, Heroic (for Epic and GOG games), some useful tools and customizations, and all the required 32-bit dependencies.
+System performance is optimized for gaming at the expense of some more lenient security (CPU mitigations are disabled, `energy_uj` in Intel RAPL interfaces are enabled).
+You should still be fine unless you do very silly things on the internet.

+When starting Heroic, it will show if a new version is available at the bottom left.
+Run `sudo update-heroic` in a terminal to update it.

+The default MangoHud keybindings are `LeftShift =` to toggle the HUD (default off), and `LeftShift -` to cycle through the fps limits (default unlimited).

 #### `3-intel-drivers.sh`